bseltz-cohesity/scripts/python/protectVMs/README.md

 * -z, --pause: (optional) pause future runs of new job
 * -ei, --enableindexing: (optional) enable indexing
 * -a, --appconsistent: (optional) quiesce VMs during backup

+## Tag Logic

+When multiple tags are specified, these are combined (logical AND), meaning that a VM must have all specified tags to be included (or excluded).

+To achieve a logical OR, simply run the script again with different tags, and those tags will be appended to the list of tag selections.